-If the Member misses the deadline to file an Appeal with the QIO and is still in the SNF or continuing to receive services from the CORF or HHA beyond the last covered day provided in the NOMNC, the Member (or their authorized representative) may request an expedited pre-service Appeal with the Plan.
-In this case, the Member does not have financial protection during the course of the expedited pre-service Appeal and may be financially liable for paying for the cost of additional services provided beyond the discharge date (last covered day) if the original decision to discharge is upheld.
+If the Member misses the deadline to file an appeal with the QIO and is still in the SNF or continuing to receive services from the CORF or HHA beyond the last covered day provided in the NOMNC, the Member (or their Authorized Representative) may request an expedited pre-service Appeal with the Plan.
+In this case, the Member does not have financial protection during the course of the expedited pre-service Appeal and may be financially liable for the cost of additional services provided beyond the discharge date (last covered day) if the original decision to discharge is upheld.

-Obtaining Additional Information about the Member Appeal Process
+Member Liability Appeals: Obtaining Additional Information about the Member Appeal Process

-For additional information about Member Appeal rights, call Senior Whole Health's Provider Contact Center toll free at (855) 838-7999, or 711, for persons with hearing impairments (TTY/TDD).
-A detailed explanation of the Appeal process is also included in the Member's Evidence of Coverage (EOC) or Member Handbook, which is available on Senior Whole Health's web site.
-If Members have additional questions, please refer them to Senor Whole Health's Member Contact Center.
+For additional information about Member Appeal rights, call Senior Whole Health's Contact Center toll free at (877) 353-9819 (Senior Whole Health NHC) or (877) 635-3101, or 711, for persons with hearing impairments (TTY/TDD).
+A detailed explanation of the Appeal process is also included in the Member's Evidence of Coverage (EOC) (or Member Handbook), which is available on Senior Whole Health's web site.
+If Members have additional questions, please refer them to Senior Whole Health's Member Contact Center.